hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/5-add-content.md

 Hugo uses [Markdown](https://www.markdownguide.org/) to write content.
 Markdown is a lightweight markup language used to format plain text.
-It's simple to learn and allows you to add formatting like bold, italic, links, lists, and more — all using plain text characters.
+It's simple to learn and allows you to add formatting like bold, italic, links, lists, and more—all using plain text characters.
 Markdown is commonly used for writing documentation, README files, and content for websites like GitHub, Reddit, and Hugo because it's easy to write and read, even without special tools.

-Markdown comes in different dialects — variations that extend the original syntax with features like tables, footnotes, and syntax highlighting.
+Markdown comes in different dialects—variations that extend the original syntax with features like tables, footnotes, and syntax highlighting.
 Hugo uses __**Goldmark**__ as its default Markdown parser, which is a modern implementation of the CommonMark specification.
-In addition to the CommonMark core syntax, Goldmark supports several optional extensions — such as tables, strikethrough, task lists, and typographic replacements — which can be enabled or disabled in Hugo's configuration.
+In addition to the CommonMark core syntax, Goldmark supports several optional extensions—such as tables, strikethrough, task lists, and typographic replacements—which can be enabled or disabled in Hugo's configuration.

 #### Headings